souk4711/hakoniwa/hakoniwa-cli/tests/cli/mount/rootfs.md

 # --rootfs

-Bind mount all necessary subdirectories in ROOTFS to the container root with read-only access [default: /]
+Bind mount all subdirectories in ROOTFS to the container root with read-only access [default: /]

 ## host rootfs